-The Trade Adjustment Assistance (TAA) Program is a federal entitlement program that assists U.S. workers who have lost or may lose their jobs as a result of foreign trade.
+The Trade Adjustment Assistance (TAA) Program is a federal program that assists U.S. workers who have lost or may lose their jobs as a result of foreign trade.
 This program seeks to provide adversely affected workers with opportunities to obtain the skills, credentials, resources, and support necessary to become reemployed.
-Since 1975, the TAA program has served more than 2 million U.S. workers.

-The first step to receiving TAA benefits and services is to file a petition on-line or by mail with the U.S. Department of Labor (DOL).
-Petitions are available on-line and may also be obtained at American Job Centers.
+The first step to receiving TAA benefits and services is to file a petition on-line or by mail with the U.S. Department of Labor (USDOL).
 The petition may be filed by: